CompanionRater

 Choosing one

-For a senior living alone who'd benefit from proactive engagement and check-ins, ElliQ is the one with the strongest track record — start with its profile.
-For pure comfort and attachment with no screen and no conversation to manage, a robotic pet (aibo, LOVOT, or a lower-cost Moflin-style creature) is the gentler, cheaper path.
+For a senior living alone who'd benefit from proactive engagement and check-ins, ElliQ is the one with the strongest track record.
+For pure comfort and attachment with no screen and no conversation to manage, a robotic pet is the gentler, cheaper path — Moflin at $429 or Ropet at $339 are the realistic starting points, and Loona if you want something that moves and plays.
+For a care setting with a budget, PARO is the only one with actual clinical research behind it.
 And if the person you're thinking of would rather talk than hold — that's still an app today; our quiz can point to a supportive, emotionally-focused pick.

 Next steps